 SDK User Guide¶

-The purpose of MicroEJ SDK is to develop for targeted MCU/MPU computers (IoT, wearable, etc.) and it is therefore a cross-development tool.
-Unlike standard low-level cross-development tools, MicroEJ SDK offers unique services like hardware simulation and local deployment to the target hardware.
+Since the purpose of the SDK is to develop for targeted MCU/MPU computers (IoT, wearable, etc.), it is a cross-development tool.
+But unlike standard low-level cross-development tools, the SDK offers unique services like hardware simulation and local deployment to the target hardware.

 The SDK is composed of the following main elements:

 SDK Version 5.x, an Integrated Development Environment (IDE) for writing Applications and building Firmware.
 It is based on Eclipse Java edition and relies on the integrated Java compiler (JDT).

 It is also packaged with Eclipse to produce a SDK Distribution.

 MicroEJ Module Manager, the module and build manager used to compile and package any kind of MicroEJ modules natures.
 It provides a Command Line Interface to build modules, especially used in a Continuous Integration environment.
 See MicroEJ Module Manager section for more details.

 Architecture, the software package that includes the MEJ32 port to a target instruction set and a C compiler, SOAR, core libraries and Simulator.
 See MicroEJ Architecture section for more details.